what am i supposed to do with a typewriter?

 And other frequently asked questions I’ve been dragging my ass in regards to answering.

 I used to have a blog section on the original iteration of this website many years ago, but have since ditched it in a shoddy attempt to steam-line content for my users and customers.
 As we all know, everyone is in a hurry to access the distraction free and slow marvel that is the typewriter.
-However, I often find myself being asked the same questions, what got you into typewriters, why don’t you like getting your hair cut, and what type of paper works best?
+However, I often find myself being asked the same questions, what got you into typewriters, why do you prefer triangular slices of pizza over square, and what type of paper works best?
 So I will host a small collection of posts here to quickly and efficiently answer most of those questions.

 So let’s kick off the age old question that has plagued mankind since 1873.
 To set the scene, you are visiting your grandmother, she is trying to pinch your cheeks and that hurts.
 To evade the discomfort that buccal violation brings, you disperse yourself to the attic where you find her “antique” writing machine that is probably only 30 years old.
 Your grandmother sneaks up behind you with an enormous plate of food that you’re pretty sure she intends to use to fatten you up before baking you into a pie.
 Instead, she seizes the golden opportunity to offload some of her junk on you.